vugn/ourbook/README.md

 - **Author Profiles**: Discover more about your favorite authors and their complete works.
 - **Community Engagement**: Join discussions, participate in book clubs, and connect with fellow book enthusiasts.

-Buku Kita is more than just a digital library; it's a vibrant community of readers and writers sharing their love for literature.
-Whether you're a casual reader, a literary scholar, or an author looking to reach a wider audience, Buku Kita welcomes you to join our growing community.
+Our Book is more than just a digital library; it's a vibrant community of readers and writers sharing their love for literature.
+Whether you're a casual reader, a literary scholar, or an author looking to reach a wider audience, Our Book welcomes you to join our growing community.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>